wiktornazaruk/StockAnalysis/README.md

 The results of the analysis include:

 - Line Charts: Visual representations of the stock trends for each company in 2021.
+- Correlation matrices: Correlations between companies in terms of returns and volatility.
 - Clustering Results: Insights into the patterns and clusters identified in the stock data.

 ## Conclusion